Under the Home (UTH) is a complete online curriculum available for kindergarten through third grade, and grades four and five are slated for 2020.

 Other publishers beside UTH have created programs using older resources with mixed results.
 There are drawbacks to using dated material: maybe your children won’t relate to the stories of children living on farms, or maybe they won’t like the illustrations.
 Also, older textbooks present material in ways that are very different in sequence, style, and vocabulary than more modern resources.

 However, UTH’s lesson guides have done a lovely job of applying Charlotte Mason and unit study methodology in the design of many of the lessons.
-Looking through the geography lessons, I found myself thinking that the activities were surely more interesting and effective for learning than most modern social studies textbooks for first grade.
-Oh the other hand, I’m not very enthusiastic about the reading lessons.
+Looking through the geography lessons for first grade, I found myself thinking that the activities were surely more interesting and effective for learning than most modern social studies textbooks for first grade.

 If you like the style of lesson presentation for some subjects and not others, you can always use only those you prefer.
-Even if you use lessons for only one or two subjects in a year, you will get your money’s worth out of this program.
+Even if you use lessons for only one or two subjects in a year, there's no cost.

 UTH is super easy to navigate.
 You can use lessons from each subject area in sequence or not as you please.
 However, the program does not track progress or maintain any records.
 While parents will need to gather hands-on resources for some lessons, that shouldn't be very time-consuming or challenging.
-Overall, UTH offers a very inexpensive and easy-to-use option for homeschooling.
+UTH offers a surprisingly sophisticated, free, and easy-to-use option for homeschooling.